 Taking the integral and plugging this into the Generating function, we get

 So when X is Random-Like , the layer / matrix contribution is like the Frobenius Norm (but squared), and thus average Generalization Error is given by a Frobenius Product Norm (squared).
 Thing is, this is never observed in any production model, as every single model we have examined has a Heavy-Tailed ESD.
 So we need something else.

 Levy Random Matrix: Very Heavy Tailed Phase–but with

-We don’t have results (yet) for the Very Heavy Tailed Phase with , but, as we have argued previously, due to finite size effects, we expect that the Very Heavy Tailed matrices appearing in DNNs will more resemble Levy Random matrices that the Random-Like Phase.
+Aswe have argued previously, due to finite size effects, we expect that the Very Heavy Tailed matrices appearing in DNNs will more resemble Levy Random matrices that the Random-Like Phase.
 So for now, we will close one eye and extend the results for to .